 The service of the counter-notice1 does not constitute a contract for sale and purchase of the minerals2; nor is it a step towards such a contract or towards expropriation.
 The minerals remain the property of the mine owner3, notwithstanding the payment of compensation, which may be, and often is, equal to what the minerals would be worth if sold; but the mine owner may not remove them, nor may the railway or other authority4.
-It is immaterial that the minerals specified in the counter-notice may be more or less than are in fact necessary for the support of the
+It is immaterial that the minerals specified in the counter-notice may be more or

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 TAKE A FREE TRIAL